Blast Dynamics: Overpressure, Fragmentation, Deflagration vs Detonation

 Last updated:

 When a high explosive detonates, the surrounding air receives an energy input so sudden and concentrated that it cannot transmit the disturbance at ordinary sound speed.
 A supersonic shock front forms, compressing and accelerating the air outward from the point of initiation.
-Behind that shock front, everything a blast investigator examines, from cracked masonry to shredded metal, from displaced window glass to embedded steel fragments, records a signature of what happened in the first few hundred milliseconds.
-Reading that signature correctly is the difference between placing the seat of blast within a square metre and missing it by a corridor.
+Behind that shock front, cracked masonry, shredded metal, displaced window glass, and embedded steel fragments each record a signature of what happened in the first few hundred milliseconds, and accurate interpretation of that signature is what allows investigators to place the seat of blast within a square metre rather than missing it by a corridor.
+The scene methodology for documenting those signatures in the field is set out in the companion topic on post-blast scene methodology: search grid, fragment collection and seat of blast.

 The physics governing these signatures is not intuitive.
 The overpressure wave that kills or injures is not the same mechanism as the dynamic pressure that flings fragments.
 Brisance, the shattering power of a detonating explosive, is distinct from both.
 Deflagration and detonation are not merely different speeds of the same process; they are governed by fundamentally different wave physics and produce distinguishably different forensic scenes.
-Every blast investigator, whether working under the UK Home Office's Joint Terrorism Analysis Centre protocols, the US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) post-blast guidelines, or the Australian Federal Police Bomb Appraisal Officer programme, relies on this physics to reconstruct events.
+Post-blast investigators working under the UK ATF post-blast guidelines, the Australian Federal Police Bomb Appraisal Officer programme, and equivalent frameworks worldwide rely on this physics to reconstruct events.

 This topic covers the four core physical mechanisms: the Friedlander overpressure waveform and its effects; dynamic pressure and fragment propulsion; brisance measurement and its investigative meaning; and the deflagration-to-detonation transition and how each regime leaves distinctive damage patterns at a scene.